 Clinical trials are subject to extensive regulatory requirements, and are very expensive, time-consuming and difficult to design and implement, in part because they may be subject to rigorous regulatory requirements.
 Our products may fail to achieve necessary safety and efficacy endpoints during clinical trials.
 We believe that our clinical trials will take a substantial period of time to complete.
 Furthermore, failure can occur at any stage of the trials, and we could encounter problems that cause us to abandon or repeat clinical trials.
 The commencement and completion of clinical trials may be delayed by several factors, including: unforeseen safety issues; lack of effectiveness during clinical trials; slower than expected rates of patient recruitment; and inability to monitor patients adequately during or after treatment.
-In addition, we or regulatory officials may suspend our clinical trials fail to produce successful results, or are suspended due to unacceptable safety risks, our business may fail.
+In addition, we or regulatory officials may suspend our clinical trials at any time if it appears that we are exposing participants to unacceptable health risks.
+If our clinical trials fail to produce successful results, or are suspended due to unacceptable safety risks, our business may fail.